skyfe79/Awesome/README.md

 ## etc

 - [WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
-- [examples](https://github.com/motion-canvas/examples) - A set of examples for Motion Canvas
 - [chromium](https://github.com/chromium/chromium) - The official GitHub mirror of the Chromium source
 - [swift-macro-examples](https://github.com/DougGregor/swift-macro-examples) - Example macros for the Swift macros effort
 - [promise-fun](https://github.com/sindresorhus/promise-fun) - Promise packages, patterns, chat, and tutorials